Using IAM Roles or Policies to Grant Access to DLI

 - Specific resources:

-- Combine all the preceding fields into a JSON file to form a complete policy.
-You can set multiple actions and resources.
-You can also create a policy on the visualized page provided by IAM.
+- Combine all of the preceding fields into a JSON string to create a complete policy.
+You can set multiple actions and resources, and you also have the option to create policies through the IAM console.
 For example:

 Create a policy that grants users the permission to create and delete databases, submit jobs for any queue, and delete tables under any account ID in any region of DLI.